 Yes and no.

 If I’m brutally honest, I’m not a fan of blogs that don’t take pride in their appearance and the user experience.
-So I feel that at least having money set aside for a good mailing list and premium theme is a minimum.
+So I feel that at least having money set aside for a good mailing list and a decent WordPress theme is a minimum.

 But there are blogs all over the Internet using free themes and mailing lists that have a following – and have sold for good money on Empire Flippers.

 So, it completely depends on your end goal and the amount of money you have.
 If you don’t have a budget, don’t fret.
 If you do, use it wisely.